For 24/7 disaster crisis counseling, call Iowa Concern Hotline at 800-447-1985.

 Iowa Individual Disaster Assistance Grant Program

-Find the application here at Iowa Disaster Assistance Application.
-Applications can be turned in to a local Community Action Association, go to www.iowacommunityaction.org/community_resources/index.cfm to find your local association.
+The grant application may be download by clicking on Iowa Disaster Assistance Application.
+Applications can be turned in to a local Community Action Association, go to www.iowacommunityaction.org to find your local association.

 Disaster Behavioral Health Response Team